dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 <figure>
 <img class="blog-post" src="/assets/images/posts/2016/03/maccrash.jpg" alt="Image of macintosh crash screen"/><figcaption>5gb of JSON to load into RAM?
 I'll just be over here crashing.</figcaption></figure>

 Fortunately jq implemented [the capacity to stream your JSON file](https://stedolan.github.io/jq/manual/#Streaming) to the parser.
-Instead of loading the entire file up at once, streaming sends the contenst of the file through the parser one item at a time in an "event driven" fashion.
+Instead of loading the entire file up at once, streaming sends the contents of the file through the parser one item at a time in an "event driven" fashion.
 As the items pass through, you can filter and select as you go, without compromising your computer's memory.

 ### Example Usage